arthurxlw/cytonNss/README.md

 The input file contains sessions separated by empty line.
 For example:

  	are you		% a few input words from the 1-st session

  	okay            % more input words from the 1-st session

-i 'm      &nbsp;&nbsp;&nbsp;        % more input words from the 1-st session
+	i 'm            % more input words from the 1-st session

-okay      &nbsp;&nbsp;&nbsp;        % more input words from the 1-st session
+	okay            % more input words from the 1-st session

-           &nbsp;&nbsp;&nbsp;       % empty line, end of the 1-st session
+		        % empty line, end of the 1-st session

 i 'm              <-- input words from 2-th session